 In response to a to z challenge

-Cherapunjee, or Sohra is known as the wettest region on earth, no, your girlfriend does not count; that is something I had learnt when I was in seventh grade, (not the part about your girlfriend.)
-What I had not known was, the sheer beauty of a place that is famous for being ridiculously rainy.
+Cherapunjee, or Sohra is known as the wettest region on earth, I knew that in seventh grade I had not known was, the sheer beauty of a place that is famous for being ridiculously rainy.

 My head was on a slow nauseous spiral on the perpetual roller-coaster that was the road from Shillong to Sohra.
 46 miles on the road, after a cup of chai and two toasts, this girl born and brought up on dreary planes was ready to strew her innards on the road.
 Thankfully she didn’t, through sheer willpower and a bit of self-medication (zopher, not marijuana)